 What is the Paleo diet?

 The Paleo Diet excludes foods that are difficult to digest and place stress on our bodies.
-This means cutting out all processed foods, and complex carbohydrates like sugar, dairy and grains such as wheat and oats.
+This means cutting out all processed foods, and complex carbohydrates like sugar, dairy and grains such as wheat, oats and rice.
 The focus is switched to cooking whole foods from scratch, like meat, fish, eggs, vegetables, fruit, nuts, seeds and honey – basically anything that a hunter gatherer would recognise as food.
 By reconstructing the natural human diet before the advent of modern agriculture, we bring our diet into harmony with our digestive abilities.

 Why do we need to change our diets?